vincentntang/flashnotes-react/README.md

 * Defining things in as small components as possible
 * Templating all the major routes
 * Folder organization, one folder = one route.
 For instance `/decks`.
 Any files within these, are additional forked routes.
 Such as `decks/:deckid/addCard`.
+* Applying CRUD functionality to `cards` and `decks` required a backend hooked up, unless props are passed down to the other subroutes

 ## Endpoints